 Awards programs are held at the end of the year to honor students who have excelled in various areas.
-In addition, Woodmen of the World presents one 11th grade student an American History Award and the Civitan Club presents a 6th grade Citizenship Award.
+In addition, Woodmen of the World presents one 11th-grade student with an American History Award.

-Special senior awards include Senior Superlatives, Mr. and Miss MCS, Valedictorian, Salutatorian, the James M. Powell Heart of a Servant Award, and the A.R.O.
+Special senior awards include Senior Superlatives, Mr. and Miss MCS, Valedictorian, Salutatorian, the James M. Powell Heart of a Servant Award, the Brenda K. Paul Heart of a Servant Award, and the A.R.O.
 Award (Always Remember Others).
-Valedictorian and Salutatorian must have attended MCS for five semesters by the end of the first semester of their senior year.
-Valedictorian and Salutatorian are based on the weighted GPA for the 7 semesters from grade 9 through first semester of the senior year.
+Valedictorian and Salutatorian must have attended MCS for four semesters by the end of the first semester of their senior year.
+Valedictorian and Salutatorian are based on the weighted GPA for the 7 semesters from grade 9 through the first semester of the senior year.
 In the case of a tie, the numerical average will be used.

 President's Education Awards are given to students who have attained a cumulative A- average for designated middle or high school years and have received a recent score at the 85th percentile on specified sections of a standardized test, designated by the national guidelines.
-Students scoring in the 95th percentile on specified sections of a standardized test may qualify for the Duke University Talent Identification Program.